CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 keypoints:
 - "You can search a corpus in AntConc using free text and wildcards"
 - "Carefully changing the search settings enables you to build better queries"
-- "In addition to generating precise data, AntConc can be used get to know a corpus and make rough suggestions as to its character"
+- "In addition to generating precise data, AntConc can be used to get to know a corpus and make rough suggestions as to its character"
 ---

 ## Searching in AntConc